-My most recent exploration has been to deepen my understand of human anatomy by attending dissection courses.
+My most impactful explorations to deepen my understand of human anatomy was attending dissection courses.
 This has been an immense lesson in humility and awe of this incredible body that each one of us lives through.
 My journey began in the Spring of 2015 with Gil Hedley’s 6-day dissection course.
 I have shared a bit about this experience on my home page, so I don’t want to repeat myself, but the opportunity to explore the internal world of the human body, following my own curiosity and love, was a life-changing experience.
 I found my practice forever changed by having a deeper understanding and felt a sense of the structures that I connect to within myself and with my clients.
 My anatomy book is always at my side now as I constantly recall tissues and structures, to revisit them and acquaint myself with where and how they are in relation to each other.
 In the Fall of 2015, I had the opportunity to attend another dissection workshop!
 This was a fresh tissue dissection, meaning that the body was un-preserved.
 I was interested to feel and see the difference between the fixed and unfixed forms, getting a bit closer to the living state that the tissues embody.
 This experience helped me understand on another level the relationships with our living tissue.
 I find that when I work now, it’s not just a picture or map of anatomy that I employ to connect with the body, but a more felt sense and friendship that is available from spending this time exploring.

 My journey is far from complete and I look forward to gaining new experiences and deepening my knowledge in all of these amazing areas and more.